enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 * Confirmation that the `Bound-Response` header field is present
 * Confirmation that the cryptographic binding hash matches what was expected
 * Confirmation that the `$resp_serial` matches the `$req_serial` of the request that the response is in-response to.
-* Confirmation that the authority and method match those from the corresponding the request
+* Confirmation that the authority and method match those from the corresponding request
 * Confirmation that the `$response_code` matches that from the response (or interim response, as discussed in {{handling-1xx}})

-If the client is an intermediary, it MUST remove the `Bound-Response` header field before constructing a response to the previous-hop.
+If the client is an intermediary, it MUST remove the `Bound-Response` header field before constructing a response to the previous-hop, regardless of whether this protocol is used for the previous-hop.

 ## Handling 100 Continue and 103 Early Hints {#handling-1xx}

 When using `100 Continue` and `103 Early Hints`, the `$req_serial` and `$resp_serial` MUST remain the same and match for all interim and final responses.
 Each interim response MUST contain a `Bound-Response` header field with a response-code parameter matching the response code of the interim response.

+*(TODO can we safely extend this requirement to all 1xx status codes?)*

 ## Retrying Requests {#retry-handling}

-Requests which are retried MUST be treated no differently than other forms of request with their `$req_serial` coming from the order of the request in a persistent connection.
+Requests which are retried MUST be treated no differently than other forms of request, with their `$req_serial` coming from the order of the request in a persistent connection.
 If a request is retried over a different connection a new `Bound-Request` header field MUST be reconstructed corresponding to the new connection.

 ## Handling TLS 1.3 Early Data {#tls13-0rtt}

 *TODO: define how this works with TLS 1.3 0RTT as it adds additional wrinkles.
-While this maybe could be made to work there (eg, using the separate early exporter secret and a distinct space for request\_serials) {{RFC8446}}.*
+While this maybe could be made to work there (eg, using the separate early exporter secret and a distinct space for request\_serials) {{RFC8446}}, we need to ensure that we properly handle situations where an HTTP request spans 0-RTT and 1-RTT data.*

 # Use with HTTPS over TLS